From BR Bullpen

-Appling was a successful minor league manager after his playing days were over, winning pennants with Memphis in the Southern Association and Indianapolis of the American Association and being named minor league manager of the year in 1952; but his only chance to manage at the major league level was as a late-season replacement for Alvin Dark as manager of the Kansas City Athletics in 1967, leaving his major league managerial record at 10-30.
-He later worked as a batting instructor for the Atlanta Braves in the 1980s.
+Appling was a successful minor league manager after his playing days were over, winning pennants with Memphis in the Southern Association and Indianapolis of the American Association and being named minor league manager of the year in 1952.
+He was a coach for the Detroit Tigers in 1960, the Cleveland Indians in 1961, the Baltimore Orioles in 1963, the Kansas City Athletics from 1964 to 1966, the White Sox in 1970 and 1971 and the Atlanta Braves in 1981 and 1984.
+However, his only chance to manage at the major league level was as a late-season replacement for Alvin Dark as manager of the Kansas City Athletics in 1967, leaving his major league managerial record at 10-30.
 At age 75, he shot back to fame for a brief time when he appeared in an old-timers game played at RFK Stadium in Washington, DC and hit a home run off Warren Spahn.

 Notable Achievements

 - 7-time AL All-Star (1936, 1939-1941, 1943, 1946 & 1947)

 - 2-time AL Batting Average Leader (1936 & 1943)

 - AL On-Base Percentage Leader (1943)

 - 100 Runs Scored Seasons: 1 (1936)

 - 200 Hits Seasons: 1 (1936)

 - Baseball Hall of Fame: Class of 1964